Receiving Body

-Submission to to the International Independent Expert Mechanism to Advance Racial Justice and Equality in the Context of Law Enforcement (EMLER), February 23, 2023
+Submission for the 2023 country visit to the United States of the International Independent Expert Mechanism to Advance Racial Justice and Equality in the Context of Law Enforcement

 The United States wields solitary confinement against Afro-descendent people in municipal jails, state and federal prisons, immigration detention centers, and care settings for foster youth, causing devastating mental, physical, and emotional harm.
 More than a third (33%) of people held in solitary confinement become psychotic and/or suicidal within the first 15 days, and people who have been subjected to solitary confinement are 78% more likely to commit suicide within a year of being released from prison.
 The severe suffering caused by solitary confinement can amount to torture as defined under international law.